leynos/lag-complexity/docs/lag-complexity-function-design.md

   low-latency execution in production.
 - The `trace` method is designed for diagnostics, debugging, and explainability.
-It will return a `Trace` struct containing a wealth of intermediate data: raw scores from each provider before normalisation, the specific normalisation parameters that were applied, token counts, a list of detected heuristic patterns (e.g., conjunctions or ambiguous pronouns found), and the latency of each provider call.
+It will return a `Trace` struct containing a wealth of intermediate data: raw scores from each provider before normalization, the specific normalization parameters that were applied, token counts, a list of detected heuristic patterns (e.g., conjunctions or ambiguous pronouns found), and the latency of each provider call.
 This detailed output is invaluable for creating golden-file tests (Section 5.3), debugging scoring anomalies, and